 This Easter when we say this Easter Exultet, think of this newness.
 There is no regret from which God cannot free you.
 In confession, God forgives completely.
 You start new–a clean slate, without even the eraser marks or chalk dust–to face the world without regret keeping you up at night.

-1. “Lent is a time of renewal for the whole Church, for each communities and every believer.
+1. “Lent is a time of renewal for the whole Church, for each community and every believer.
 Above all it is a ‘time of grace,’” Pope Francis addressed us on January 27, 2015.
 What can you do in this time of Lent to renew your relationship with God?
 (If you are reading this outside of the Lenten season, it’s still a good time to ask yourself this and have a mini-Lent between you can God!)

 2. Consider David and Goliath, and reflect on your regrets on life.
 Are they from inaction?
 Are they from going against God’s Will?
 How can these turn into blessings?